VincentBaron/Ft_server/README.md

 # Ft_server
 ## Project overview

-This project aimed at using Docker to deploy a Nginx server running on Debian with PhpMyAdmin Database supporting WordPress.
+This project aimed at using Docker to deploy a Nginx server running on Debian with a PhpMyAdmin Database supporting WordPress.

 ## What I learned